Cold Weather Bill FAQs

 There are many reasons for an increase in your electric usage.
 For many of us with electric heating, the simple answer is winter.

-January’s average temperature has been 30 degrees.
-This is down 11 degrees from the January 2016 average temperature.
-That is also five degrees colder than the average December temperature.
+The average temperature in January 2017 was 33 degrees.
+This is down eight degrees from the January 2016 average temperature.
+That is also two degrees colder than the average December temperature.
 December 2016 (35 degree average) was six degrees colder than the December 2015 average (41).
 The drop in temperatures creates a spike in energy usage.